Wire frame 3D view

 OrcaFlex has the capability of drawing objects using detailed 3D models.
 For examples of this see the OrcaFlex screenshots page.
 We have supplied with OrcaFlex a very basic selection of generic models which you are free to use.
 However you may wish to use a detailed model of a project specific vessel, buoy, template etc. OrcaFlex can import Microsoft’s “.x” file format and also Wavefront “.obj” format files (introduced in OrcaFlex 10.0) which describe a surface mesh and sometimes material properties for such a model, for more information on OrcaFlex support for “.obj” files see below.

 To produce a 3D model requires a specialist design package and there are many 3D design packages available, either CAD software that can export a mesh file for the design object or software dedicated to producing 3D images.
 Many of these packages can export a 3D model in the formats required by OrcaFlex, and if not they can be exported to another commonly supported interim format such as “.3ds” or “.stl”.
 You should be aware that the quality of these converters may not be consistent, and may not correctly reproduce your model from one file format to another.
 The table below is a list of common software that claim to be able to export 3D models to “.obj” format and some also to “.x” format.
 Note that we do not use these packages and so can offer no support in their use.
+Note also that this list is not exhaustive, and as 3D modelling software is constantly evolving, there may be new software we aren’t aware of which has the capability of exporting 3D models in the formats required by OrcaFlex.

 Warning: If you are importing a 3D model into OrcaFlex you should make sure that it does not contain too much detail.
 Otherwise the drawing performance may be very poor.
 This is because there are limits to how much detail a graphics card can render efficiently.
 The largest model that we have provided is 350KB and we would recommend that you aim not to exceed this size significantly.
 You may need to reduce the level of detail of any existing 3D models before exporting them.